 New stamp designs for Tokyo, Ueno, Nippori, Shinjuki and Shimbashi.
 (Image credit: JR East)

-From 8 July 2020, all 78 stations under the JR East Tokyo Branch’s jurisdiction will have their EKI STAMP designs renewed.
-The new designs are based on kamon (家紋 family crests), and combines a kanji character from the station’s name together with illustrations of places of interests around the station.
+Since 8 July 2020, all 78 stations under the JR East Tokyo Branch’s jurisdiction will have their EKI STAMP designs renewed.
+The designs are based on kamon (家紋 family crests), and combines a kanji character from the station’s name together with illustrations of places of interests around the station.

 For example, the stamp for Tokyo (東京) Station features the first character “東”, and an image of the iconic Tokyo Tower.
 The stamp for Ueno (上野) Station features the second character “野”, and an image of a panda (famous inhabitant of Ueno Zoo).
 The stamp for Shinjuku (新宿) Station features the first character “新”, and images of the district’s modern skyscrapers.

 In addition to the Japanese station name, English names of the stations will also be included on the stamps, so that foreign visitors can also enjoy the stamp-collecting activity.